 - 1. Administration and Planning;

 - 2. Public Services; and,

 - 3. Capital Improvement Projects ("CIPs") and Community Development.

-Below is a summary of the funding recommendations for a total of \$1,030,263 in programs and activities under each respective category.
+Below is a summary of the funding recommendations for a total of \$1,030,263 in programs and activities under each respective category and as specified in Attachment 4.

 1. Administration, Planning, and Housing Rehabilitation